In times of change people are likely to feel confused, uncertain, or even afraid.

 - Let people make up their own minds but make sure they choose

-To illustrate the importance of story, notice see what happens if we improvise one deliberately bland sentence for each of these blocks and then join them to make a story:
+Listed alone like this they are flat, dull, and lifeless.
+But if we improvise one deliberately boring sentence for each of them and then join them to make a story, the impact is transformed:

 “We are facing a difficult situation, unlike anything we have experienced before.
 But we come from a long line of people who have faced difficult situations and overcome them.
 We can’t stay as we are, or go back to where we were: we have to move forward.
 If we go in the direction I am suggesting then we have the opportunity to build something very special together.
 By following this path we will uphold the very principles we stand for.
 We already have all the tools and resources we need.
 The only question is, are you willing to step up and play your part for those who will come after?”

-Telling your vision as a story is the best way to combine fact and emotion so that you and other people will want to make your chosen way forward happen.
+Story is the best way to combine fact and emotion so that you and other people will feel inspired to want to make your new project happen.

 Adapted from Inner Leadership.